Terms & Conditions

 Tradesmen and use of professional services.

 10.0) The use of tradesmen and or professional services is recommended where you feel that our products are beyond your scope of expertise or field of experience.
 Our products are easy to assemble and fit and we are confident in most cases that they are within the capabilities of most DIY’ers.
-However, if you elect to use a separate tradesman, tradesperson or professional service for some or all the work, we cannot be held responsible for delays or costs involved.
+However, if you elect to use a separate tradesman, tradesperson, or professional service for some or all the work, we cannot be held responsible for delays or costs involved, including modification or damage caused by you or your elected professional.
 We supply all our customised products complete with full technical plans and assembly guides.
 It is your responsibility to unpack and check that you have been supplied with everything that is required for your project that we undertake to supply with your order.
 If you have shortages or damages, please contact us for replacements before planning with other services.

 Provision of waste.